 To be sure, the environmental disasters we now face call for a collective response from consumers and producers, but accountability is sorely absent from those who’ve been most responsible for creating this mess in the first place.
 Too little is being done by our government to hold Big Oil’s feet to the fire and force the industry into making a substantive energy transition away from continued fossil fuel development.

 This lack of climate leadership is evident within both political parties.
-Much of what is accomplished, particularly at the federal level, is reactive to external pressures, typically from activist groups.
+Much of what is accomplished, particularly at the federal level, is reactive to external pressures, typically from activist groups and the policy successes of local legislatures.

 There’s President Biden, who has made climate action a major part of his administration’s agenda but continues to dither about revoking federal permits for the Line 3 Tar Sands pipeline project and persists in quietly supporting Alaska’s Willow oil drilling project, despite a federal judge’s decision to block it.